 The high altar of the royal chapel is a bit of a garish affair, to my mind.
 It was moved during the installation of Napoleon’s crypt to its current spot.

-The altar is considered a fine specimen of French Baroque architecture.
-It was modeled after Bernini's Baldachin in St. Peter's Basilica in Vatican City.
 It appears as though the altar and chapel are bathed in gold.
 This look is achieved by the yellow stained glass windows on each side.

 Practical Information and Tips for Visiting Les Invalides and Napoleon’s Tomb

 Address: 129 Rue de Grenelle Paris 75007.
 Les Invalides has two entrances: Esplanade des Invalides, 129 rue de Grenelle, and Place Vauban.